squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 9.7.1 <small>December 18, 2025</small> { id="9.7.1" }

+- Updated requests to 2.30+ to mitigate CVE in urllib
+- Fixed privacy plugin not picking up protocol-relative URLs
+- Fixed #8542: false positives and negatives captured in privacy plugin

 ### 9.7.0 <small>November 11, 2025</small> { id="9.7.0" }

 !!! warning "Material for MkDocs is now in maintenance mode"